-Despite recent population projections that show the Lake Powell Pipeline is not needed for 10-30 years, the state is pushing ahead with the Lake Powell Pipeline studies.
-These studies have cost Utahns $24.7 million dollar so far.
-The state and Washington County are anticipating an increase in population growth that would revive the plans for the Pipeline.
+Despite recent population projections that show the Lake Powell Pipeline (Pipeline) is not needed for 10-30 years, the state is pushing ahead with the Lake Powell Pipeline studies.
+These studies so far have cost Utah taxpayers $24.7 million dollars.
+The Utah Division of Water Resources and the Washington County Water Conservancy District are hoping for growth to return to pre-recession levels that would revive the need for the Pipeline.

-May, 2014 Apply for preliminary license with FERC
+Early 2015 Apply for preliminary Hydopower license with FERC

-May – November, 2014 Prepare and file final hydropower license application with FERC
+6 months following application: Prepare and file final Hydropower license application with FERC

-The Lake Powell Pipeline project spans 139 miles and would pump approximately 86,000 Acre Feet of water from Lake Powell to Washington, and Kane Counties.
-Current cost estimates for this project range from $1.4 to $2.4 billion.
+The Lake Powell Pipeline project spans 139 miles and would pump approximately 86,000 Acre Feet of water from Lake Powell to Washington and Kane Counties.
+The current cost estimates In the study reports for the project range from $1.4 to $2.4 billion.
 The entire repayment burden will fall on the shoulders of Washington and Kane County residents.
-The Washington County Water District has pushed for this project despite the apparent lack of real need.
+The Washington County Water District keeps pushing for this project despite the apparent lack of real need.
 Washington County continues to be the west’s most wasteful water user and can do far more to conserve and live sustainably in the desert.

 Depending on the diminishing Colorado River for future water supply is unsustainable.
-Recent reports from the Bureau of Reclamation show that the river is over allocated flows will continue to decrease.
+Recent reports from the Bureau of Reclamation show that the river is over allocated and flows will continue to decrease.
+The average demand already outstrips average supplies.
 Read more on the Colorado River Water Supply and Demand Study.
 Investing billions of dollars into a project that may not produce water in the future is a financial risk not worth taking.
 Water Conservation is the Least Expensive Option

 A less costly, practicable, achievable alternative should be studied to meet current and future water supply demand.
 Water conservation reductions should be implemented across all sectors including residential indoor and outdoor use, commercial, industrial, secondary, agriculture, and institutional water use.